-\After review of the HRO's recommendation, the supervisory authority will initiate procedures to determine and impose appropriate disciplinary action according to the procedures in existing Faculty Handbook policies and/or contracts, as applicable.
-Disciplinary sanctions for a finding of sexual assault, domestic or dating violence, stalking or related retaliation may include written reprimands, salary freeze, or termination of employment.
-Middlebury may also take other action as deemed appropriate under the circumstances (including but not limited to remedies applied to the respondent to address the needs of the complainant and/or the community, including but not limited to building restrictions, reassignment of classes or other work duties, training, modification of No Contact Orders to favor the complainant, and other actions to preserve the rights of the complainant and the community to a safe environment).

-\If the HRO finds that a student has engaged in conduct that violates this policy (or other Middlebury policies under investigation), each party may submit to the JAO a Sanction Statement sharing any thoughts they would like the appropriate authority to consider when assigning a sanction.
-The JAO will then provide the case materials, including the Sanction Statements, to the appropriate supervisory authority or authorities (e.g., dean of the Language Schools, dean of the Center for Advising and Career Services and Student Services at the Middlebury Institute ["Dean of CACS and Student Services"], director of the Bread Loaf School of English, director of the Bread Loaf Writers' Conference, director of the School of the Environment, VPAA/dean of Schools, vice president for Student Affairs/Dean of the College, etc.).
-The JAO will also provide the Sanction Statements to the HRO, who after reviewing them will make a sanction recommendation to the appropriate supervisory authority or authorities.
+- After review of the HRO's recommendation, the supervisory authority will initiate procedures to determine and impose appropriate disciplinary action according to the procedures in existing Faculty Handbook policies and/or contracts, as applicable.
+Disciplinary sanctions for a finding of sexual assault, domestic or dating violence, stalking, or related retaliation may include written reprimands, salary freeze, or termination of employment.
+Middlebury may also take other action as deemed appropriate under the circumstances (including but not limited to remedies applied to the respondent to address the needs of the complainant and/ or the community, including but not limited to building restrictions, reassignment of classes or other work duties, training, modification of No Contact Orders to favor the complainant, and other actions to preserve the rights of the complainant and the community to a safe environment). - If the HRO finds that a student has engaged in conduct that violates this policy (or other Middlebury policies under investigation), each party may submit to the DTC a Sanction Statement sharing any thoughts they would like the appropriate authority to consider when assigning a sanction.
+The DTC will then provide the case materials, including the Sanction Statements, to the appropriate supervisory authority or authorities (e.g., interim vice president for student affairs and dean of students, dean of Enrollment, Advising and Student Services at the Institute, interim vice president of academic affairs and dean of language schools, and interim dean of International programs or program director, as appropriate).
+The DTC will also provide the Sanction Statements to the HRO, who after reviewing them will make a sanction recommendation to the appropriate supervisory authority or authorities.
 When multiple supervisory authorities are involved in assigning sanctions, they may collaborate with each other as appropriate.